ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 `Set.Make` expects.
 On the other hand, types do not have structure, so you can never pass a type to the `Set.Make` function.
 In OCaml, modules start with an upper case letter, and types start with a lower case letter.
-So when creating a set of strings, you have to use `Set.Make(String)` (passing in the module named `String`) and not `Set.Make(string)` (which would be attempting to pass in the type named `string`, which will not work).
+So when creating a set of strings, you must use `Set.Make(String)` (passing in the module named `String`) and not `Set.Make(string)` (this would be attempting to pass in the type named `string`, which will not work).

 ### Purely Functional Data Structures

-The data structure implemented by the Set functor is a purely functional one.
+The data structure implemented by the `Set` functor is a purely functional one.
 What exactly that means is a big topic in itself (feel free to search for "Purely Functional Data Structure" in Google or Wikipedia to learn more).
-As a short oversimplification, this means that all instances of the data structure that you create are immutable.
-The functions like `add` and `remove` do not actually modify the set you pass in, but instead return a new set representing the results of having performed the corresponding operation.
+As a short oversimplification, this means that all instances of the data structure created are immutable.
+The functions like `add` and `remove` do not actually modify the set passed in, but instead they return a new set representing the results of having performed the corresponding operation.

 ### Full API Documentation